-15.2.1 Data and parameters determined at registration and not monitored during the monitoring period, including default values and factors
+Data and parameters determined at registration and not monitored during the monitoring period, including default values and factors

-Data / Parameter ССѕнгив, і Data unit Dimensionless Description Shrub canopy cover in shrub biomass Strata i Measured /Calculated /Default: Default Source of data used National source, national forest inventory, IPCC, UNFCCC, or Field measurement Value (s) 0.5 Indicate what the data is used for (Baseline/Project/Leak Emissions Calculations) Applied in the carbon shrub biomass Strata i.Baseline, Project Emissions Calculations.
+Data / Parameter ССѕнгив, і

+Data unit Dimensionless

+Description Shrub canopy cover in shrub biomass Strata i

+Measured /Calculated /Default: Default

+Source of data used National source, national forest inventory, IPCC, UNFCCC, or Field measurement

+Value (s) 0.5

+Indicate what the data is used for (Baseline/Project/Leak Emissions Calculations) Applied in the carbon shrub biomass Strata i.Baseline, Project Emissions Calculations.

 Justification of choice of data or description of measurement methods and procedures applied Taking into account that biomass in shrubs is lower than biomass in trees, a simplified measurement method can be used to estimate shrub canopy cover.
 An ocular estimate of the crown cover can be made.
 Additional comments AR-Tool 14.
 When land is subjected to periodic cycles (e.g. slash-and-burn or clear-regrowth cycles) such that shrub crown cover oscillates between minimum and maximum values at the baseline, An average shrub canopy cover equal to 0.5 is used unless transparent and verifiable information can be provided to justify a different value.

-Data / Parameter CF

-Data unit tC td.m-1

-Description Carbon fraction of dry matter for species of type j

-Source of data used D ́lima et al 2016 IPCC 2003 Value (s) Pino Caribeae 0.63 E. pellita 0.49 Indicate what the data are used for Baseline, Project emission calculation.
-(Baseline/ Project/ Leakage emission calculations) Actual net GHG removals by each species in the project activity.
+Data / Parameter CF Data unit tC td.m-1 Description Carbon fraction of dry matter for species of type j Source of data used D ́lima et al 2016 IPCC 2003 Value (s) Pino Caribeae 0.63 E. pellita 0.49 Indicate what the data are used Baseline, Project emission calculation. for (Baseline/ Project/ Leakage emission calculations) Actual net GHG removals by each species in the project activity.
 Applied in the eq.
-68 of the methodology AR-AM0004 v.04 and AR-Tool 0014, in section 11 for the biomass and carbon shrubs.
+68 of the methodology AR- AM0004 v.04 and AR-Tool 0014, in section 11 for the biomass and carbon shrubs.
 Applied in the eq.
-68 of the methodology AR-AM0004 v.04 and AR-Tool 0014 V.4.2 in section 11 for the biomass and carbon shrubs.
+68 of the methodology AR-AM0004 v.04 and AR- Tool 0014 V.4.2 in section 11 for the biomass and carbon shrubs.
 Justification of choice of data or description of measurement methods and procedures applied Default value Additional comments It was applied to each stand model.

-Data / Parameter Rj

-Data unit Dimensionless

-Description Root-shoot ratio is species j appropriate for bio omass stock. for

-Source of data used Table 3A.1.8 of IPC C GPG LULUCF, 20 003

-Value (s) Fact.
-P. caribaea E. pellita

-Biomass <50tha-1 0,46 0,45

-50-150 tha-1 0,32 0,35

->150 0,23 0,2

-Indicate what the data are used for (Baseline/ Project/ Leakage emission calculations) Baseline, Project em Actual net GHG rem activity.
+Data unit Dimensionless Description Root-shoot ratio appropriate for biomass stock. for species j Source of data used Table 3A.1.8 of IPC C GPG LULUCF, 20 003 Value (s) Fact.
+P. caribaea E. pellita Biomass <50tha-1 0.46 0.45 50-150 tha-1 0.32 0.35 >150 0.23 0.2 Indicate what the data are used for (Baseline/ Project/ Leakage emission calculations) Baseline, Project em Actual net GHG rem project activity.
 Applied in the eq.
-6 v.04 and AR-Tool 00 carbon shrubs.
-Appl AM0004 v.04 and Al ovals by each spec 68 of the methodo 14, in section 11 for ied in eq.
-68 of the f logy AR-AM0004 r the biomass and

-Justification of choice of data or description of measurement methods and procedures applied Calculation of actual net GHG removals by sinks Additional comments Conservative choice of default values: 1.
-If in the sources of data mentioned above. data are available for conditions that are similar to the project (same vegetation genus.
-Same climate zone similar forest type). then mean values of default data may be used and are considered conservative.
-2. Global values may be selected from Table 3A.1.8 of the GPG-LULUCF (IPCC 2003). or equivalently from Table 4.4 of the AFOLU Guidelines (IPCC 2006). by choosing a climatic zone and species that most closely matches the project circumstances.
-3. Alternatively.
-Given that many datasets of root-shoot ratios are relatively small because of the difficulty of determining this parameter.
-Conservative selection of a value from the global study by Cairns et al. (1997) is likely to provide a reliable default value.
+6 v.04 and AR-Tool 0 and carbon shrubs methodology AR-AM ovals by each spec 8 of the methodolo 014, in section 11 5.
+Applied in the ogy AR-AM0004 for the biomass eq.
+68 of the Justification of choice of data or description of measurement methods and procedures applied Calculation of actual net GHG removals by sinks Additional comments Conservative choice 1.
+If in the sources a available for conditi (same vegetation g forest type). then m used and are consid 2.
+Global values ma the GPG-LULUCF of Table 4.4 of the AF choosing a climatic a matches the project 3.
+Alternatively. give ratios are relatively determining this para of data mentioned ons that are simila enus.
+Same clima ean values of defa ered conservative; y be selected from (IPCC 2003). or e FOLU Guidelines ( zone and species the circumstances.
+Table 3A.1.8 of quivalently from IPCC 2006). by hat most closely value from the global study by Cairns et al. (1997) is likely to provide a reliable default value.